 For those who aren’t familiar with outdoor ministries they are similar to LSA member organizations in the fact that they were originally founded by area Lutheran congregations and synods to fill a need within the community.
 The organizations have grown and diversified over time to provide a variety of programs to people of all ages and faiths just like LSA members.
 Most importantly, outdoor ministries face many of the same challenges as LSA members do such as finding new financial resources, engaging local congregations, hiring and maintaining staff, managing boards, marketing, and fulfilling their mission.

 These similarities and the opportunities they represent are the reason LSA and LOM have begun a concerted effort to work more closely together on a national level and help our members identify new ways for collaboration at the local level.
-In addition to recently attending the LOM conference in North Carolina, LSA is also encouraging more members of the LOM group to attend the LSA CEO Academy in January and join LSA as Associate Members.
+In addition to recently attending the LOM conference in North Carolina, LSA is also encouraging more members of the LOM group to join LSA as Associate Members.
 We believe the opportunity for LSA and LOM members to share ideas and experiences combined with the shared focus on faith and mission will add significant value to both our networks.

 On local level LSA and LOM are working to encourage member organizations to partner in order to enhance their existing programs.
 Some outdoor ministries are already working with Lutheran social ministries to offer new and innovative programs such as bible camps for seniors and foster children, however there are still many organizations that are not aware of the opportunities.
 In addition to the increased benefits for those being served, these collaborations can lead to more programming, increased fundraising, and improved efficiencies for members of both organizations.